SecureIdentityAlliance/osia/src/doc/03 - security.rst

 Solution
 """"""""

-OSIA relies on two set of standards:
+OSIA relies on two sets of standards:

 - JWT-related standards (namely, :rfc:`7515` and :rfc:`7516`) for signature (JWS) and encryption (JWE).
 - PKCS#7 format (based on :rfc:`5652`)